qiqiboy/react-snippets/README.md

 import React from 'react';
 import { render } from 'react-dom';
 import bgmp3 from 'YOUR_MEDIA_DIR/bgm.mp3';
-import { BGM } from 'react-anwsome-snippets';
+import { BGM } from 'react-awesome-snippets';
 // or
-import BGM from 'react-anwsome-snippets-bgm';
+import BGM from 'react-awesome-snippets-bgm';

 render(<BGM src={bgmp3} />, document.getElementById('root'));
 ```